josephdpurcell/drupal8_wbm2cm_concept-project/README.md

 This is a proof of concept of how to migrate from Workbench Moderation to Content Moderation in Drupal 8.4.

+For the module that runs the migration, see [https://github.com/josephdpurcell/wbm2cm](https://github.com/josephdpurcell/wbm2cm).

 # Requirements

 1. [Composer](https://getcomposer.org/)